AaravNamdev/Convertr-PDF-to-EPUB-Converter/README.md

-# Convertr-PDF-to-EPUB-Converter
+# Convertr - Offline PDF to EPUB Converter for Android

-Convertr is a PDF to E-pub converter that works on Android completely offline, no internet required.
+**A free, completely offline PDF to EPUB converter that runs 100% on your Android device.**

+No internet required.
+No servers.
+No data uploads.
+No ads.

-Convert PDF files to EPUB format completely on your Android device.
-No internet, no servers, no data uploaded anywhere.
+Convertr lets you convert PDF files to EPUB format directly on your phone — ideal for reading on e-readers like Kindle, Kobo, or any EPUB app.

-What works:
+### Features (What currently works)

--Text extraction and conversion
+- Text extraction and conversion
--Bold, italic and heading detection
+- Detection of bold, italic, and headings
--Proper paragraph and sentence joining
+- Proper paragraph and sentence joining
--Fully offline
+- Fully offline processing

-Known limitations (Work in progress):
+### Known Limitations (Work in progress)

-Images from PDFs not yet extracted
+- Images are not yet extracted from PDFs
-Some pages may appear blank on certain PDFs
+- Some pages may appear blank, especially on complex layouts, scanned documents, or heavily formatted PDFs
+- Best results with simple text-only PDFs

+I'm actively improving it based on real usage.

-Minimum Android: 8.0 (Oreo)
+**Minimum Android version:** 8.0 (Oreo)

-User feedback is welcomed generously.

-*How to install*
+### How to Install

-Download the APK.
+1. Download the APK.

-Enable Unknown Sources: * If prompted that your browser "is not allowed to install unknown apps," click Settings.

-Toggle on Allow from this source.

-Bypass Play Protect: * Google Play Protect may show a popup saying "Blocked by Play Protect" or "Unrecognized Developer."

-Click "More details" or "Install anyway".

-Open & Enjoy: Once the installation is complete, find the app icon on your home screen and launch it!
+2. Enable installation from unknown sources (for your browser or file manager).
+3. If Play Protect shows a warning, tap **More details → Install anyway**.
+4. Open the app and start converting your PDFs!

+### Feedback Welcome
+This is an early version, so your input helps a lot.
+If something doesn't convert well, please share:
+- Your Android version
+- A short description of the PDF (e.g., simple text, academic paper, has images, scanned, etc.)

+You can open an Issue here on GitHub or reply wherever you found the app.

+### Privacy
+All processing happens locally on your device.
+Nothing is sent anywhere.

+**This app is completely free and will remain free.**
+It is closed-source.
+The APK is provided for personal use.

+Made by AaravNamdev
 © 2026 AaravNamdev.
 All Rights Reserved.
-This project is not open source.
-Do not copy, distribute, or modify without permission.